-1.1 The Pensions Act 1990 requires that
+1.2 The Act requires that

-- (i) the trustees of a relevant scheme cause Actuarial Funding Certificates to be prepared by an actuary (S42(2)). - (ii) the trustees submit to the Pensions Board such certificates (S42(1)). - (iii) the Certificate certifies that as at a date, the "effective date", the scheme does/does not satisfy the funding standard provided for in S44 (S42(2)). - (iv) for a scheme which commenced before 1 June 2002, the first Actuarial Funding Certificate submitted in accordance with S43, having an effective date after 1 June 2002, shall also state the "certified percentage" in relation to the scheme. - (v) for a scheme where an Actuarial Funding Certificate with an effective date after 1 January 2001 has been prepared under S42, an Actuarial Statement must be included in the accounts relating to a period ending after the effective date of that certificate.
-The Actuarial Statement attests that the actuary is reasonably satisfied that he could sign an Actuarial Funding Certificate with an effective date of the last day of the period to which the accounts relate.

-The Act specifies that "a relevant scheme shall be deemed to have satisfied the funding standard if, in the opinion of the actuary, the resources of the scheme at the effective date of the actuarial funding certificate would have been sufficient, if the scheme has been wound up on that date to provide..." specified liabilities and the expenses of winding up (S44).

-Finally, the Act requires that "in completing an actuarial funding certificate, the actuary, in addition to complying with other relevant provisions of this Part, shall have regard to such financial or other assumptions as he considers appropriate on the effective date of the certificate" (S46(1)).

-It is essential that Scheme Actuaries keep themselves informed on amendments to the Act as well as the Regulations pursuant to the Act and any amendments thereof as may occur from time to time.
+- (i) the trustees of a relevant scheme cause Actuarial Funding Certificates to be prepared by an actuary (section 42(2) of the Act). - (ii) the trustees submit to the Pensions Board such certificates (section 42(1) of the Act). - (iii) the Certificate certifies that as at a date, the "effective date", the scheme does/does not satisfy the funding standard provided for in section 44 of the Act (section 42(2) of the Act). - (iv) for a scheme which commenced before 1 June 2002, the first Actuarial Funding Certificate submitted in accordance with section 43 of the Act, having an effective date after 1 June 2002, shall also state the "certified percentage" in relation to the scheme. - (v) for a scheme where an Actuarial Funding Certificate with an effective date after 1 January 2001 has been prepared under section 42 of the Act, an Actuarial Statement must be included in the accounts relating to a period ending after the effective date of that certificate.
+The Actuarial Statement attests that the actuary is reasonably satisfied that he could sign an Actuarial Funding Certificate with an effective date of the last day of the period to which the accounts relate. - 1.3 The Act specifies that "a relevant scheme shall be deemed to have satisfied the funding standard if, in the opinion of the actuary, the resources of the scheme at the effective date of the actuarial funding certificate would have been sufficient, if the scheme has been wound up on that date to provide..." specified liabilities and the expenses of winding up (section 44 of the Act). - 1.4 Finally, the Act requires that "in completing an actuarial funding certificate, the actuary, in addition to complying with other relevant provisions of this Part, shall have regard to such financial or other assumptions as he considers appropriate on the effective date of the certificate" (section 46(1) of the Act). - 1.5 It is essential that Scheme Actuaries keep themselves informed on amendments to the Act as well as the Regulations pursuant to the Act and any amendments thereof as may occur from time to time.